 In most cases pregnant women are expected to experience only mild or moderate cold or flu-like symptoms, or possibly a cough, fever and shortness of breath.

 Also, on the whole, pregnant women who develop it don’t appear to become more severely unwell or more at risk of serious complications than other healthy adults.

 A large UK study on the outcomes of 427 pregnant women and their babies during the coronavirus pandemic in the UK published on 11 May 2020 showed that between 1 March and 14 April 2020, 4.9 pregnant women per 1000 were admitted to UK hospitals with coronavirus and of these, around one in 10 received intensive care.

 This supports the RCOG and RCM (Royal College of Midwives) clinical guidance that pregnant women are at no greater risk of severe illness than the non-pregnant population.

-What the UK Obstetric Surveillance System (UKOSS) study did find was that pregnant women from black or other minority ethnic (BAME) backgrounds were more likely to be admitted to hospital with COVID-19, as were older pregnant women (those over the age of 35), those who are overweight or obese, and those with pre-existing conditions such as high blood pressure and diabetes.
+However, the UK Obstetric Surveillance System (UKOSS) study found that pregnant women from black or other minority ethnic (BAME) backgrounds were more likely to be admitted to hospital with COVID-19, as were older pregnant women (those over the age of 35), those who are overweight or obese, and those with pre-existing conditions such as high blood pressure and diabetes.

 The spokesperson says: ‘The majority of women who did become severely ill were in their third trimester of pregnancy [more than 28 weeks pregnant], emphasising the importance of social distancing for this group.’

 The RCOG says that in total, five pregnant women with coronavirus died during this period, but it is unclear at this stage if coronavirus was the cause of death.

 - If you think you may have symptoms of COVID-19, you should use the NHS 111 online service for information or contact your maternity care team, including if you develop more severe symptoms.